wlbrnd/customer-churn-analysis/README.md

-# customer-churn-analysis
+# hr-analytics-employee
-Analysis of customer behavior and churn prediction using Python and SQL
+Analysis of workforce behavior and turnover prediction using data science.
+SQL-driven insights and machine learning for strategic HR decision making.